 Based upon your RFC, SSA will decide if you can do other work which exists in significant numbers in the national economy.
 To do this, Social Security has to figure out your exertional vs. nonexertional limitations.
 SSA then compares your limitations to the requirements of potential jobs.
 As you can imagine, this is can be quite an involved process.

-If you have any questions about this important topic, please contact us by filling out the form on on our main page or by calling us at (773) 989-9899.
+If you have any questions about this important topic, please contact social security disability lawyer Richard Feingold us by filling out our online form or by calling us at (773) 989-9899.
 And thanks for reading!

 Richard I. Feingold is a nationally respected personal injury and Social Security disability lawyer in Chicago, IL.
 Learn more about Richard.